Russia steps up eastern assault – as US to provide weapons training to Ukraine

 Moscow now has the task of keeping up with this supply of weapons, with Nato’s secretary general, Jens Stoltenberg, saying in Brussels on Tuesday that the military alliance must further strengthen its support for Ukraine.
 In a sign that Moscow is under pressure, US officials have told CNN that Russia’s artillery fire is down dramatically from its wartime high, in some places by as much as 75 per cent.
 The officials said that may be down to a lack of supply, leading to round rationing, or a larger-scale reassessment of tactics in the face of stiff Ukrainian resistance.

-Russian Defense Minister Shoigu said on Tuesday that his military would use its experience in Ukraine to improve combat training and troops will be given better tactical gear and equipment.
+Russian defence minister Shoigu said on Tuesday that his military would use its experience in Ukraine to improve combat training and troops will be given better tactical gear and equipment.

-The country's state-owned TASS news agency also reported that Colonel-General Alexander Lapin has been appointed as chief of staff of the country's ground forces.
-His promotion - widely reported across Russian media but neither confirmed nor denied by the Kremlin Colonel-General Lapin, previously commander of Russia's central military district, faced harsh criticism within Russian military circles last year after Russian forces were driven out of the city of Lyman in eastern Ukraine, a key logistics hub.
+The country’s state-owned TASS news agency also reported that Colonel-General Alexander Lapin has been appointed chief of staff of the country’s ground forces.
+His promotion was widely reported across Russian media but neither confirmed nor denied by the Kremlin.
+Colonel-General Lapin, previously commander of Russia’s central military district, faced harsh criticism within Russian military circles last year after Russian forces were driven out of the city of Lyman in eastern Ukraine, a key logistics hub.

 The deputy head of Russia’s Security Council, Dmitry Medvedev, also warned that officials within Russia who fail to meet production deadlines for weapons and other supplies could face criminal charges.
 President Putin appointed Mr Medvedev last month to head a new commission tasked with trying to solve the military’s supply problems.

-It is clear that the Kremlin does not appreciate Western nations pledges to Ukraine, Russian Security Council secretary, Nikolai Patrushev – an ally of Mr Putin – said in an interview on Tuesday that the West aimed to "pull Russia apart, and eventually just erase it from the political map of the world".
+It is clear that the Kremlin does not appreciate Western nations’ pledges to Ukraine.
+Russian Security Council secretary Nikolai Patrushev – an ally of Mr Putin – said in an interview on Tuesday that the West aimed to “pull Russia apart, and eventually just erase it from the political map of the world”.

-In an address late on Monday, Mr Zelenskiy acknowledged that the situation in Soledar was "difficult", but said Ukrainian defenders had bought more time by holding on, and Kyiv would eventually drive Russians out of the entire eastern Donbas industrial region.
+In an address late on Monday, Mr Zelensky acknowledged that the situation in Soledar was “difficult”, but said Ukrainian defenders had bought more time by holding on, and Kyiv would eventually drive Russians out of the entire eastern Donbas industrial region.

 “And what did Russia want to gain there?
 Everything is completely destroyed, there is almost no life left.
 And thousands of their people were lost: the whole land near Soledar is covered with the corpses of the occupiers and scars from the strikes,” Mr Zelensky said.
 “This is what madness looks like.”

-Ukraine's president has repeatedly called for more weaponry and equipment support from the West.
-On Tuesday, a spokesperson for UK Prime Minister Rishi Sunak said that a final decision was still to be made on sending tanks to Ukraine.
+Ukraine’s president has repeatedly called for more weaponry and equipment support from the West.
+On Tuesday, a spokesperson for UK prime minister Rishi Sunak said that a final decision was still to be made on sending tanks to Ukraine.

 Reuters and Associated Press contributed to this report